Sperm whale: Spermaceti organ and melon

 Atop the whale's skull is positioned a large complex of organs filled with a liquid mixture of fats and waxes called spermaceti.
-The purpose of this complex is to generate powerful and focused clicking sounds, the existence of which was proven by Valentine Worthington, and William Schevill when a recording was produced on a research vessel in May 1959.
+The purpose of this complex is to generate powerful and focused clicking sounds, the existence of which was proven by Valentine Worthington and William Schevill when a recording was produced on a research vessel in May 1959.
 The sperm whale uses these sounds for echolocation and communication.

 The spermaceti organ is like a large barrel of spermaceti.
 Its surrounding wall, known as the case, is extremely tough and fibrous.
 The case can hold within it up to 1,900 litres of spermaceti.
 It is proportionately larger in males.
 This oil is a mixture of triglycerides and wax esters.
+It has been suggested that it is homologous to the dorsal bursa organ found in dolphins.
 The proportion of wax esters in the spermaceti organ increases with the age of the whale: 38–51% in calves, 58–87% in adult females, and 71–94% in adult males.
 The spermaceti at the core of the organ has a higher wax content than the outer areas.
 The speed of sound in spermaceti is 2,684 m/s (at 40 kHz, 36 °C), making it nearly twice as fast as in the oil in a dolphin's melon.

 Below the spermaceti organ lies the "junk" which consists of compartments of spermaceti separated by cartilage.
 It is analogous to the melon found in other toothed whales.
 The structure of the junk redistributes physical stress across the skull and may have evolved to protect the head during ramming.

 Running through the head are two air passages.
 The left passage runs alongside the spermaceti organ and goes directly to the blowhole, whilst the right passage runs underneath the spermaceti organ and passes air through a pair of phonic lips and into the distal sac at the very front of the nose.
 The distal sac is connected to the blowhole and the terminus of the left passage.
 When the whale is submerged, it can close the blowhole, and air that passes through the phonic lips can circulate back to the lungs.
 The sperm whale, unlike other odontocetes, has only one pair of phonic lips, whereas all other toothed whales have two, and it is located at the front of the nose instead of behind the melon.